chris10sen-tove/sc-todo-app/README.md

 # To-Do Application
 Built by [chris10sen-tove](https://github.com/chris10sen-tove) using React.js.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [webpack](https://webpack.js.org/).

 Before attempting to run, be sure to install necessary dependencies identified in package.json.